-This graph shows the number of falls in John Fawkner Private Hospital for the past 5 years, compared with the rate typical in other hospitals from Australia, the UK and the USA.
+This graph shows the number of falls in John Fawkner Private Hospital for the past 5 years, compared with the industry rate.
 Falls are presented as a percentage of patient days – allowing us to compare John Fawkner Private Hospital with other hospitals of a different size.
 Patients at John Fawkner Private Hospital on average have a lower rate of falls than those in other hospitals.
 The rate of falls has reduced in recent years, due to the actions taken by the Falls Working Party to improve risk assessment and introduce individual strategies for patients at risk.

 See details on: How we work out our falls rate

 For a discussion on the data, see: Limitations of data

 What we are doing to further reduce falls

 - Assessment of all patients for risk of falls

 - Implementation of precautions to reduce the risk of falling for example: